pahanini/go-grpc-bidirectional-streaming-example/README.md

-# gRPC bidirectional streaming example
+# Golang gRPC bidirectional streaming example

-Golang gRPC bidirectional streaming example:

 - client sends random numbers to server
-- if receiver number max if current row then server sends it back
+- server receives number and sends it back if the number greater than all previous numbers
 - both client and serever handle context errors (try to close client during send)

 ## Requirements